-The Fintalent® platform provides the easiest way to hire global freelance Venture Capital consultants.
+The Fintalent® platform provides the easiest way to hire the best global freelance Venture Capital Consultants.
 Find your Fintalent with expertise in seed financing, (pre-) series A, B, C funding round, SWOT analysis, Capital raising, Funding strategy, ESOP/ VSOP, exit strategy, investor pitch deck, cap table, and term sheet.

 We work with clients from all over the world.
 Our clients range from enterprise and corporate clients to companies that are backed by Private Equity or Venture Capital funds.
 Furthermore, we work directly with Family Offices, Private Equity firms, and Asset Managers.
 Most of our enterprise clients have dedicated Corporate Development, M&A, and Strategy divisions which are utilizing our pool of Venture Capital talent to add on-demand and flexible resources, expertise, or staff to their in-house team.

 Fintalent is not a staffing agency.
 We are a community of best-in-class Venture Capital professionals, highly specialized within their domains.
 We have streamlined the process of engaging the best Venture Capital talent and are able to provide clients with Venture Capital professionals within 48 hours of first engaging them.
 We believe that our platform provides more value for Corporates, Ventures, Private Equity and Venture Capital firms, and Family Offices.

 The Fintalents are hand-picked and vetted Venture Capital professionals, speak over 55 languages, and have professional experience in all geographical markets.
 Our Venture Capital consultants’ experience ranges from 3+ years as analysts at top investment banks and Strategy consultancies, to later career C-level executives.
 The average working experience is 6.9 years and 80% of all Fintalents range from 3-12 years into their careers.